UnPanditaJugando/CertificatedPanda.github.io/index.md

 Tip: remember that as same as the windows default C: unit for Windows system while accessing de installation unit will be assigning the D: letter in the USB creat .TXT file and add the next code:
 <pre><code class="language-html">pnpuntil /add-driver "D:\NameYourFolder\*.inf" /subdirs /install /reboot </code></pre>
+and save the file as backup.bat no panda is smart enough to remember all some weird names. that way it can be summin it really easy by typing:
+<pre><code class="language-html">
+cd..
+D:
+press B and glorious tab key to complete name press enter enjoy
+</code></pre>